BESS Container Sizes: How to Choose the Right Capacity

 To help you choose the right battery energy storage container size, here are practical examples based on real-world use cases:

-Factory Peak Shaving / Load Shifting40ft (1 – 3 MWh)Reduces demand charges and grid dependency
+Factory Peak Shaving / Load Shifting40ft (1 – 3 MWh)2–4 hoursLower demand charges & optimize energy cost

-Microgrids / Off-Grid SystemsCustom modular (2 – 10 MWh+)Supports critical loads or rural electrification
+Microgrids / Off-Grid SystemsCustom modular (2 – 10 MWh+)4–8 hoursEnsure energy independence & system stability

-Backup Power / Resiliency Systems20ft or 40ft depending on loadMaintains uptime during outages
+Backup Power / Resiliency Systems20ft or 40ft depending on load1–8 hoursMaintains uptime during outages

 These examples show how different BESS container sizes meet varying technical and commercial requirements.